Taylor-CCB-Group/SpOOx/src/R_scripts/readme.md

 * **--npcs** The number of PCs that harmony generates and are used in the subsequent phenograph step.
 The default is 20.
 However, if _npcs_ is greater or equal to the number of markers it will be reduced to the number of markers -1

 * **--set_seed** The seed to be used in the clustering/dimension reductions.
-Using the same seed with the same input data and parameters should produce excctly the same results.
-The dedault is NULL in which case a random seed will be used.
+Using the same seed with the same input data and parameters should produce exactly the same results.
+The default is NULL in which case a random seed will be used.

 * **--group_pcas** if not _none_ then the marker data will be collapsed according to this column and PCA performed.
 A file pca.txt will be written to the output folder with 4 PCs for each unique value in the specified column.
 The default value is _sample_id_